-- Provide a safe space for them to debate controversial issues. - Help them to build resilience and the critical thinking they need to be able to challenge extremist arguments. - Give them confidence to explore different perspectives, question, and challenge.
+- Help pupils to build resilience and the critical thinking they need to be able to challenge extremist arguments. - Give pupils confidence to explore different perspectives, question, and challenge.

 At CELT we are committed to provide effective filtering systems and this will include monitoring the activities of children when on-line in the school.
 Please refer to the online safety policy.